Make-School-Courses/FEW-1.1-Web-Foundations/06-CSS-Layout-with-Grid/README.md

   - Answer the questions below:
     - What is a grid?
     - Why use a grid?
-    - What is a unit?, what is a gutter?, what is a column?, what is a field?
+    - What is a unit? what is a gutter? what is a column? what is a field?
     - Why use 12 columns?
     - What is the rule of thirds?
 Do you think this works?